agelmore/agelmore.github.io/_posts/2015-5-17-Start-alignment.md

 cut -f1,3 all.t0.SRS013502.mapped.sam > all.t0.SRS013502.mapped.index
 ~~~~

+By removing unmapped reads, `427357` out of the original `33908624` remained.
+This means about `1.3%` of the reads in the sample mapped to fuso sequences.
+I was getting more than that before, but this is only one sample where I was using a pool of samples before.
+We expect there to be variation among samples.

 This index file contains the reads mapping to reference sequences.
 Together with the t0.index file containing the reference sequences in each cluster, I can create a script that will count the reads per cluster, or a "shared file".